aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/sizef/_index.md

 url: /python-net/aspose.imaging/sizef/
 ---

-Stores an ordered pair of floating-point numbers, typically the width and height of a rectangle.
+**Summary:** Stores an ordered pair of floating-point numbers, typically the width and height of a rectangle.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)